by Jillian Beirne Davi

-This concept is then reinforced in our society through the media and through conventional wisdom.
+This concept is then reinforced in our society through the media and conventional wisdom.

 As you begin to take action towards reaching your financial goals, you may find yourself thinking and acting from a place of lack.
 You may secretly believe there is not enough.

-Here are some symptoms of scarcity mentality.
+Top 7 symptoms of a scarcity mentality.
 Do any of these sound like you?

 You believe life is permanent.
-Not seeing things as temporary but fixed in some way, believing "that’s just the way it is."
+Not seeing things as temporary but fixed in some way, thinking “that’s just the way it is.”
 Scarcity mentality sees life as fixed and unchangeable.
-You can’t see new opportunities when you come from a scarcity mentality because you believe that things will never change.
-Abundance mentality sees life as dynamic, malleable and in constant flux.
+You can’t see new opportunities from a scarcity mentality because you believe that things will never change.
+Abundance mentality sees life as dynamic, malleable, and in constant flux.

 You habitually use the language of lack.
 Do you find yourself using the following phrases often?
-I can't, I don't have enough, I'm broke, I'll just go without, not enough, etc. Instead, experiment with the language of prosperity.
-I always have more than enough, my income is always increasing, life is good to me.
+I can’t.
+I don’t have enough; I’m broke, I’ll just go without, not enough, etc. Instead, experiment with the language of prosperity.
+I always have more than enough; my income is constantly increasing, life is good.

-You have trouble acknowledging success of others.
+You have trouble acknowledging the success of others.
 Jealousy, secret or otherwise.
 Jealousy implies that someone has achieved something that you think is unattainable for you.
-Their success must equalyour loss, in some way.
-This is scarcity mentality.
+Their success must equal your loss in some way.
+This is a scarcity mentality.

 You hoard or hold on to things.
-Keeping items well past their useful point, food, clothes, shoes.
-Get rid of things you don't need!
+You are keeping items well past their useful point, food, clothes, shoes.
+Get rid of stuff you don’t need!
 This invites life to bring you more!

 You have difficulty receiving.
 Compliments, gifts, someone treating you, downplaying achievements, feeling like you have to even the score immediately.
-If you cannot graciously receive then you must believe that when someone gives to you they must have “lost” something in return.
+If you cannot graciously receive, you must believe that when someone gives you, they must have “lost” something in return.
 This is simply not true.

 If you find that you have a scarcity mentality, it’s okay!
 Many of us do.
 The best way to turn a scarcity mentality into one of abundance is by beginning to speak prosperity and wealth into your experience and (this is even more important) taking abundant ACTION.

-Some simple abundant actions you can do right now:
+Three simple abundant actions you can do right now

-Say thank you (and then smile)! when you receive compliments.
+When you receive compliments, say thank you (and then smile)!
 Resist the urge to deflect kind words.